The translation of this document is outdated.

 communications provided that:

-2) a service recipient has not objected initially regarding
+2) a service recipient has not initially objected to the

 further use of the electronic mail address;

-3) a service recipient is distinctly given free of charge
+3) a service recipient is explicitly given free of charge

-opportunity to refuse from further use of electronic mail address
+opportunity to refuse from the further use of electronic mail

 communication (by submitting a submission or sending a